MysteryBlokHed/Yolosmith/README.md

 ### Paste into console

+1. Go to the [script](src/yolosmith.js) and press the "Raw" button

-1. Copy [the contents](https://raw.githubusercontent.com/MysteryBlokHed/Yolosmith/dev/yolosmith.js) of the script
+2. Copy the contents

-2. Go to someone's YOLO page (eg. `http://onyolo.com/m/3M5k2AbD7l`)
+3. Go to someone's YOLO page (eg. `http://onyolo.com/m/3M5k2AbD7l`)

-3. Open the inspector (Ctrl + Shift + I or F12)
+4. Open the inspector (Ctrl + Shift + I or F12)

-4. Go to the "Console" tab
+5. Go to the "Console" tab

-5. Paste the contents and press enter
+6. Paste the contents and press enter

 After either method, a popup should open.
 If it doesn't, make sure to approve popups from the YOLO website.